-Visual Studio Code is currently my favorite editor for most programming applications I work on.
-I have previously tried Sublime Text, Notepad++, and Vim as my primary text editors, but I was never fully satisfied with their functionality.
+Visual Studio Code is one of my favorite text editors.
+I have previously tried Sublime Text, Notepad++, and Vim , but I was never fully satisfied with their functionality.
 When I first started using VS Code, I wasn't convinced by it either.
 It looked like just another text editor with no special features.
 Over time, Microsoft has done a great job of improving stability, speed, and functionality.
 The feature that finally made the decision for me was the community support for extensions.
 If you are a die hard Vim user for example, there's a Vim emulation extension that should ease the transition.
 I just love the overall aesthetic, auto-completion, and sheer number of features available.
 It runs on every platform you could conceivably develop on and it looks great!
-Don't plan on switching editors any time soon!
 Check out some of my favorite extensions and customization options below.

 >=, ->, and ==>).